rywible/wrela6/docs/design/name-resolution-design.md

 such as `volatile_load_u32` or `aarch64_dmb_ish`, not method-local names such as `load` or dotted intrinsic paths.

-A `platform fn` that is missing from the catalog, has the wrong signature, exposes weaker requirements than the primitive contract, or appears in a non-freestanding target-bound position receives a semantic diagnostic.
-Name resolution owns only the name-to-primitive binding; type, declaration legality, and proof phases own certification and contract compatibility.
+A `platform fn` that is missing from the catalog, has the wrong signature, has a non-exact visible proof contract, or appears in a non-freestanding target-bound position receives a semantic diagnostic.
+Name resolution owns only the name-to-primitive binding; semantic surface checking owns certification and contract compatibility, and proof phases own call-site entailment.

 ## Diagnostics